Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_cassandra_configuration.md

 > CassKop will automatically compute the env var CASSANDRA_MAX_HEAP which is used to define `-Xms` and `-Xmx` in the
 > `/run.sh` docker image script, from 1/4 of container Memory Limit.

-### GarbageCollector output

-We have a specific parameter in the CRD `spec.gcStdout: true/false` which specify if we want to send the JVM garbage collector logs in the stdout of the container or inside a specific file in the container.

-Default value is true, so it sends GC logs in stdout along with cassandra's logs.

 ## Authentication and authorizations

 CassKop uses Jolokia from the cassandra-image to communicate.
 We can add